Polish Christmas Gift Guide

-I love this bit of fun – you can get pillowcases and other items from Cafe Press and Zazzle or T shirts from £17.50 through Amazon.
+I love this bit of fun – you can get this and other items from Zazzle and Cafe Press do various similar items.
 As a Polish wife to an English husband I find this amusing, as he always says Polish wives are the best, given we like to cook hot meals every day from scratch.
 Surely that is an absolute given?

 I hope this list has helped with some of your Christmas dilemmas, or at least given you some ideas.
 Happy Shopping!